-- 26. As part of these initial proposals, it has been necessary to revisit the cost pressures facing services in order to build up a complete and up to date picture of the financial position of the Council and an updated list for this Committee is shown in Appendix 3. - 27.
-Further work is ongoing to identify future projects that will realise savings for the Council via the Reshaping Service Tranche 4 process. - 28.
+- 30. As part of these initial proposals, it has been necessary to revisit the cost pressures facing services in order to build up a complete and up to date picture of the financial position of the Council and an updated list for this Committee is shown in Appendix 3.
+These are not shown in any order of priority. - 31.
+One of the larger new cost pressures facing the Council over the next 2 years is the increase in Teachers Pension contributions which is due to increase from 16.48% to 23.6% from 1st September 2019 and could cost the Council around £3.1m.
+No additional funding has been provided by WG for this cost pressure. - 32.
+A savings target of 1% for Schools is included for future years, which is in line with the level for previous years.
+Further work is ongoing to identify future projects that will realise savings for the Council via the Reshaping Service Tranche 4 process. - 33.
 A summary of the overall base budget for 2019/20 for this Committee is attached at Appendix 4.
 This has been derived by adjusting the 2018/19 budget for items such as pay inflation and unavoidable growth, but does not include identified cost pressures or savings.
 These are shown as a note to the table.
 Adjustments shown include the following: - Asset Rents, International Accounting Standard (IAS) 19 Relates to accounting items outside the control of services.
-They reflect charges to services for the use of capital assets and adjustments in respect of pensions to comply with accounting standards. - Recharges/Transfers Relates to changes in inter-service and inter Directorate recharges.
-It also includes the transfer of the £9.94m Council Tax Reduction Scheme budget from Private Housing to Policy. - Pay Inflation This figure relates to pay awards for 2019/20.
+They reflect charges to services for the use of capital assets and adjustments in respect of pensions to comply with accounting standards. - Recharges/Transfers Relates to changes in inter-service and inter Directorate recharges. - Pay Inflation This figure relates to pay awards for 2019/20.
 The projection is based on the preferred option included in the report that was approved by Cabinet on 17th September 2018 and is currently being consulted upon.
 Any further update will be included as part of the Final Budget Proposals report.
-Currently due to the level of the projected shortfall no non pay inflation has been included for 2019/20. - 29.
+A figure has been identified in the settlement for teachers' pay, however this only partially funds the pay settlement as both the UK and Welsh Government have assumed that local authorities will pay the first 1% of the recently agreed pay deal.
+Currently due to the level of the projected shortfall no non pay inflation has been included for 2019/20. - Committed Growth This totals £479k and relates to the transfers into the RSG for WG grants. - 34.
 Once the base budget for 2019/20 has been established, it must then be compared to the funding available to identify the extent of any shortfall.
 With a projected AEF of £151.923m and Council Tax at a current level of £69.573m, total available funding would be £221.496m.
-When compared to a base budget of £226.416m, this would result in a funding deficit for 2019/20 of £4.920m. - If all identified cost pressures were funded, this would increase the shortfall to £14.164m.
+When compared to a base budget of £226.416m, this would result in a funding deficit for 2019/20 of £4.920m.

+If all identified cost pressures were funded, this would increase the shortfall to £14.164m.
 If all proposed savings were achieved, the shortfall would be reduced to £10.420m.

 Projected Budget Shortfall 2019/20

 £000

 Funding Available

 Provisional AEF 151,923

 Council Tax (Assumes no increase) 69,573

 Projected Funding Available 221,496

 Base Budget 226,416

 Projected Shortfall Against Base Budget 4,920

 Assume all Cost Pressures Funded 9,244

 Projected Shortfall with Cost Pressures Funded 14,164

 Assume all Savings Achieved (including Schools) (3,744)

-This passes as in Council Toy of this stars 10,420
+Projected Shortfall 10,420

-^{} This assumes no increase in Council Tax at this stage.
+\ This assumes no increase in Council Tax at this stage.